moonraker595/dockerBestPractices/ReadMe.md

 As a developer, the end goal is to have an application which is tested in the CI, in a container and then pushed to [our Harbor repository](https://harbor.stfc.ac.uk/).
 This means that the image will be:

 - Tested from inside a container, like it is going to be ran
-- Be available in Harbor for deployment
+- Be available in Harbor for deployment into the K8s cluster
-- Be available for other apps to use as a dependency, pulled from Harbor
+- Be available  in Harbor for other apps to use as a dependency

 ## Example FastAPI Project